We know that service charges can be confusing. You may wonder what they are? Why you’re paying it and what the money is used for.

 Q. What are provisions?

-Some large items, for example, door entry systems need to be replaced from time to time.
+Some large items, for example, door entry systems, need to be replaced from time to time.
 To plan for this, and to avoid charging you the costs all at once, we collect regular amounts as part of the service charge.
 These are known as provisions.
 When the work needs to be carried out, this money is then used to pay for the work.

 In some cases, you may pay for equipment that has already been replaced.
-This is because the cost is spread over a number of years, so that we don’t have to pay for it in one big lump sum.
+This is because the cost is spread over a number of years, so that you don’t have to pay for it in one big lump sum.

 Q. What happens to the surplus or deficit if you are a tenant?